Latest property trends in Mid-Coast Council region: Forster, Taree and more

 Taree

-Taree is considered the main commercial hub of the Mid-Coast Council.
-The city has a population of just under 17,000 and straddles the lower reaches of the Manning River.
-This ideal location has made it popular for local businesses and infrastructure.
+Taree is the main commercial hub of the Mid-Coast Council.
+The city has a population of just under 17,000 and sits on the lower reaches of the Manning River.
 Its spot on the Pacific Highway creates links to Newcastle and Sydney whilst the North Coast Train Line links the town to other major regions such as Grafton, Coffs Harbour and South-East Queensland.

 Despite being the regional hub, Taree’s property prices have remained lower than the regional average.
-According to RealEstate.com, the average property price is 515,000 with units costing an average of $350,000.
+According to RealEstate.com, the average house price in Taree is $524,000 with units costing an average of $345,000.
 What’s amazing here is that even a four-bedroom house costs an average of $595,000 – some 30% lower than the regional average.
-These figures are staggering given that prices in the town have risen 6% between July 2023 & June 2024.
+House prices have only grown by 1.3% over the past year, but the area has seen steady growth for a while now.

 Population: 16,839 (2023)